hltcoe/sandle/README.md

 }'
 ```

-Note that OpenAisle only supports http at this time.
+Note that OpenAisle only supports HTTP (not HTTPS) at this time.

 ### Documentation